 And of course, the BoConcept booth we showed earlier paired that stunning green sofa with a very modern, very sophisticated orange chair as well.

-This “Bathroom Retreat” display by designer Annaliesse Kelly and the Madeleine Design Group for DXV Canada is another great example!
-From a “ombre-esq” tiled feature wall by Fifth and Fir to delicate, laser cut panels by Artotech, this space uses a variety of beautiful details to create a space that is absolutely breathtaking!
+IDS Vancouver 2018 Trends for this “Bathroom Retreat” display by designer Annaliesse Kelly and the Madeleine Design Group for DXV Canada is another great example!
+From an “ombre-esq” tiled feature wall by Fifth and Fir to delicate, laser-cut panels by Artotech, this space uses a variety of beautiful details to create a space that is absolutely breathtaking!